 Ultimately, despite the many different visible manifestations within Christendom that sometimes seem so “other” to us, there is, nevertheless, only one church of Jesus Christ (one holy, catholic, and apostolic church).
 It is not my church or your church, not ultimately Roman, nor Eastern, nor Protestant, but it is the Lord’s church.
 It is comprised of all who, whether now living or dead, have affirmed that Jesus Christ is Lord and sought to live accordingly.

-The ecumenical creeds ( those creeds that were being confessed by all Christians everywhere well before there were any significant parting of ways over secondary and tertiary matters) denote the core faith shared by all Chrsitians.
-Every Christian who affirms the Scriptures should also affirm, in unity with all other believers, the Apostles’ Creed, the Nicene Creed, the Athanasian Creed, and the Definition of Chalcedon.
-These creeds are simply concise affirmations and confessions of what the Bible teaches.
+The ecumenical creeds denote the core faith shared by all Christians.
+Every Christian who affirms the Scriptures should also affirm, in unity with all other believers, the Apostles’ Creed, the Nicene Creed, the Definition of Chalcedon, and The Athanasian Creed.1 These creeds are simply concise affirmations and confessions of what the Bible teaches.
 To reject these creeds is to reject the fundamental Christian message about who God is and how he has revealed himself to us.
 To reject these creeds is to reject what God has said about how he has worked to save a people for himself through the work of his Son, Jesus Christ.
 To reject the ecumenical creeds is to reject what our brothers and sisters in the Lord have affirmed, shared, preached, and given their very lives for, for 2,000 plus years now.
 In short, to reject the ecumenical creeds is to reject Christ and his church.

 In this study our purpose is fivefold.
 Firstly, this study will introduce you to the concept of creedalism as a whole.
 Secondly, it will show you that creeds were already forming in the New Testament era and are, therefore, consistent with Scripture.
 Thirdly, it will give you some basic background information in regard to the development of each of the four ecumenical creeds.
 Fourthly, it will introduce you to the four ecumenical creeds themselves so that you can become familiar with their content and the way in which they offer a mix of clarity and simplicity in regard to matters of first importance in the Christian faith.
 Fifthly, and finally, it will demonstrate that everything taught by the ecumenical creeds is thoroughly biblical, cohering with what God himself has said in the inspired Scriptures.